MINCHELLA-Paul/MultiSigBERT/README.md

 - Static covariates (e.g., demographic or tumor characteristics).

 Classical survival models typically rely on static covariates and fail to exploit the geometric and sequential structure of longitudinal multimodal data.

-**MultiSigBERT** addresses this limitation through a unified five-stage pipeline:
+**MultiSigBERT** addresses this limitation through a unified four-stage pipeline:

 1. **Multimodal Embedding and Compression**
    Each modality (textual and structured time-dependent variables) is transformed into vector representations.

-   - Text is encoded via a domain-specific language model.
+   * Clinical reports are encoded using a domain-specific language model.
-   - Sentence embeddings are constructed and compressed using PCA.
+   * Sentence embeddings are constructed and compressed using PCA.
-   - Structured longitudinal variables are standardized and temporally aligned.
+   * Structured longitudinal variables are standardized and temporally aligned.

-   The result is a synchronized multimodal time series for each patient.
+   The result is a synchronized multimodal trajectory for each patient.

 2. **Signature-Based Temporal Encoding**
-   The chronological multimodal trajectory is encoded using the path signature transform, producing fixed-dimensional vectors that capture higher-order temporal interactions.
+   The chronological multimodal trajectory is encoded using the path signature transform, yielding fixed-dimensional representations that capture temporal ordering, higher-order interactions, and nonlinear dependencies across modalities.

-3. **Graph Construction and MST-Based Clustering**
-   Patients are embedded in the learned signature space.
-   A k-nearest neighbor graph is constructed, and its Minimum Spanning Tree (MST) is used to characterize the geometric backbone of inter-patient similarity.
-   Spectral clustering is then applied to identify latent progression phenotypes.

-4. **Cluster-Specific Survival Modeling**
+3. **Sparse Survival Modeling**
-   Within each identified subgroup, a LASSO-regularized Cox proportional hazards model is trained on signature features.
+   A LASSO-regularized Cox proportional hazards model is trained directly on the signature features.
+The (\ell_1)-penalty promotes sparsity by selecting a subset of informative temporal descriptors, improving interpretability and mitigating overfitting in the high-dimensional setting where the number of signature features may exceed the number of patients.

+   The resulting linear predictor defines an individual risk score for each patient:

+   \[
+   \eta_i = x_i^\top \hat{\beta},
+   \]

+   where \(x_i\) denotes the signature representation of patient \(i\) and \(\hat{\beta}\) is the sparse coefficient vector estimated by penalized partial likelihood maximization.

-5. **Performance Evaluation**
+4. **Performance Evaluation**
-   Model performance is assessed using discrimination and calibration metrics (C-index, time-dependent AUC, Brier Score, Integrated Brier Score).
+   Predictive performance is assessed using both discrimination and calibration metrics, including the Concordance Index (C-index), time-dependent Area Under the Curve (td-AUC), Brier Score, and Integrated Brier Score (IBS).

 ## Pipeline Illustration